charlottemorgan/WDI-Project-3/README.md

 ![image](https://user-images.githubusercontent.com/39668354/52906178-84ddcb80-323e-11e9-90e9-3df5fa01bc69.png)

-You can find a hosted version here ----> [Heroku](https://project-4-wdi.herokuapp.com/)
+You can find a hosted version here ----> [Explore...](http://bit.ly/explore-project)

 ### Overview

 This application is a website proposing a service for planning your trip around the world.
 The idea is to propose a list of destination to any user visiting our website.
-If the user is interested, he can sign-in with us and accessing more information like:
+If the user is interested, they can sign-in with us and accessing more information including:
-* A personalised dashboard where the user can add his destination and re-order the sequence in which he desires to travel.
+* A personalised dashboard where the user can add their destination and re-order the sequence in which they desire to travel.
 * Each destination will also have more information like live forecast, average budget or the latest Tweets talking about the place.

 As our destination database can evolve everyday, we also created a feature allowing admin users to add new places and destinations.